 Join Us in our Efforts to Advance Racial and Ethnic Diversity in IP Law.

-The Foundation’s Mission is to support members of underrepresented racial and ethnic groups in their pursuit of careers in intellectual property law in the United States.
+The Foundation’s Mission is to offer career-preparation, career-readiness, and career-advancement support to individuals with an interest in the advancement of racial or ethnic groups that are underrepresented in the patent law profession in the United States.

 The Foundation’s Programs work toward:

-- Providing financial support to individuals from underrepresented racial and ethnic groups who demonstrate an interest in a career in IP law; and
+- Providing career-preparation and career-readiness support, as well as financial support, to diversity-minded individuals who demonstrate an interest in a career in IP law.

-- Accelerating the development of a more diverse IP professional community through networking, counseling, and mentoring efforts aimed at fostering career advancement of individuals from underrepresented racial and ethnic groups.
+- Accelerating the development of a more diverse IP professional community through networking, counseling, and mentoring efforts aimed at fostering career advancement of individuals with an interest in the advancement of racial or ethnic groups that are underrepresented in the patent law profession in the United States.

 Are You a Scientist or Engineer With an Interest in Law School?

-Sidney B. Williams, Jr Scholar Program— Applications are now being accepted from STEM-trained individuals with an interest in a career in patent law who are seeking admission to an ABA-accredited law school.
-The Scholar Program is the Foundation’s flagship DEI initiative.
+Sidney B. Williams, Jr Scholar Program— Applications are now being accepted from STEM-trained individuals with an interest in the advancement of racial or ethnic groups that are underrepresented in the patent law profession in the United States.
+Applicants must be seeking admission to an ABA-accredited law school.

-Get financial, coaching, and mentoring assistance during the law school admissions process, as well as throughout your law school education, as a Sidney B. Williams, Jr. Scholar!
+Applicants who are recognized as Scholars qualify for career-preparation and career-readiness assistance.
+Scholar Program benefits include financial, coaching, and mentoring assistance during the law school admissions process, as well as throughout the Scholar's law school education.
 Scholars are also eligible for consideration to receive $30,000 tuition grant awards.

 What Role Can You Play — or Your Company or Your Law Firm?